-Three Must Have Hearing aid Features for Optimal Performance in 2018
+Three Must Have Hearing Aid Features for Optimal Performance in 2019

 Automatic Directional microphones – For better speech understanding in noise

-Directional microphones are most effective when they automatically switch when interfering background noise is detected.
+Directional microphones are most effective when they automatically switch when interfering background noise, often other speech, is detected.
 Manual systems only get it right when the user remembers to push the button to switch modes, which unfortunately does not happen consistently.
 Automatic systems get it right 90%+ of the time as they are analysing the sound hundreds of times a second.

 There are several levels of directionality, listed below in order of complexity, from least to most complex.